vishnukumarkvs/notes/Interview.md

 7. What is volatile keyword
    - volatile indicates that the variable value will be modified by different threads
-   - It prevents threadds from caching value of variable locally and ensu
+   - It prevents threadds from caching value of variable locally and ensures visibliltly acaross threads